Will-Howard/manifolio/README.md

 f = p - q / b
 ```
  - f - The fraction of your bankroll to bet
- - p - The true probability of a win
+ - p - The probability of a win
  - q - 1 - p
- - b - The odds of the market, in terms of "[english odds](https://www.investopedia.com/articles/investing/042115/betting-basics-fractional-decimal-american-moneyline-odds.asp)"
+ - b - The odds of the market, in terms of "[english odds](https://www.investopedia.com/articles/investing/042115/betting-basics-fractional-decimal-american-moneyline-odds.asp)" in this case

 This doesn't work that well on manifold or other prediction markets, because:
  - A lot of markets are quite thinly traded, so the odds move a lot in response to your bet